University-wide crisis monitoring

 - has a serious health condition

-- is caught cheating
+- is found guilty of cheating

 - has committed a crime such as drug use